 As noted, devices with big batteries promise a longer battery life.
-Talk of the Galaxy S9+, Galaxy S8+, Galaxy Note 8, HTC U12+, LG V35 ThinQ or the Pixel 2 XL.
-These are your best bet, but the Pixel 2 XL carries the day.
-Since it’s not available officially on AT&T, you might want to go for the Galaxy Note 8.
-If you, however, feel that the Note 8 is slightly old, you can’t go past the S9+.
-The 3300mAh battery unit on the LG V35 is also big enough to last a full day on a single charge and since it has more similarities with the Pixel 2 XL than the Note 8, S9+ or S8+, it might just be another great alternative.
+Talk of the Galaxy S10+, Galaxy Note 9, Huawei Mate 20 Pro, and LG V50 ThinQ.
+These are your best bet thanks to their huge 4000+mAh battery units, but the Huawei Mate 20 Pro carries the day followed closely by the Galaxy S10+ and Galaxy Note 9.
+Since the best of them all is not available officially on AT&T, you might want to go for the second best pair of Galaxy S10+ and Note 9.
+If you, however, feel that the two are slightly costlier, you can’t go past the standard Galaxy S10, S9+ or even the Google Pixel 3 XL.
+The 3300mAh battery unit on the LG V40 is also big enough to last a full day on a single charge, but it will soon be overtaken by the newer LG V50 ThinQ, which packs a bigger 4000mAh battery.

 The best in multitasking

-If you are looking for the best productivity phone – a phone that can handle multiple tasks without flinching, you can’t do better than Samsung Galaxy Note 8.
-In addition to rocking a massive 6.3-inch Super AMOLED display screen with a QHD+ resolution, the Note 8 is also equipped with an S Pen stylus.
+If you are looking for the best productivity phone – a phone that can handle multiple tasks without flinching, you can’t do better than Samsung Galaxy Note 9.
+In addition to rocking a massive 6.4-inch Super AMOLED display screen with a QHD+ resolution, the Note 9 is also equipped with a Bluetooth-powered S Pen stylus.
 With this tool, you’ll be entering a new world of productivity and creativity, be it sketching, taking notes, editing photos and what have you.

-But there is a reason we didn’t list it at the top.
-Because as great as it can be in multi-tasking, the Galaxy S9+ and Note 8 offer much better deals in every aspect of the smartphone, be it camera, performance, support, design and whatnot.
-However, if you really want the best multitasking, having two screens than one is the best choice, more so when you don’t care about anything else.
+The phone arrives on AT&T on April 26th.
+As great as the Galaxy Fold can be in multi-tasking, the Galaxy S10+ and Note 9 offer much better deals in every aspect, be it camera, performance, support, design, features, and whatnot.
+However, if you really want the best multitasking, having two screens than one is the best choice, more so when you don’t care about anything else, including the steep price.

 The best AT&T mid-range phones

 But if you want a taste of the good old hardware keyboard combined with touch-screen capabilities, the KEYone is a good package.
-It rocks a good enough camera, a big battery and BlackBerry has been pretty impressive with its software updates, which is a good thing.
+It rocks a good enough camera and a big battery, but BlackBerry hasn’t been the most prolific with its software updates for this device.

-Our take: Simply go for the OnePlus 6, as this device offers the best hardware and performance at this price.
-If you are looking to spend less, you can check out Motorola devices like the Moto G6 on Amazon as this one gives you pretty good performance and camera for its price.
+Our take: Simply go for the OnePlus 6T, as this device offers the best hardware and performance at this price.
+If you are looking to spend less, you can check out the Galaxy S8 or S7 for that matter.
+Motorola devices like the Moto G7 is also a decent option since it gives you pretty good performance and camera for its price.